cmdalbem/portfolio/src/pages/meu-corre/index.md

 Normally Design Sprints are done in an intense week of work, but since this was a sideproject for all of us, we made a "fat" version of the sprint that would last a whole month.
 Inspired be Design Sprint 2.0 format popularized by AJ&Smart, I organized it like this:
 * **Week 1 - Defining the challenge**: we'll summarize everything we've learned, from all the interviews we've done, countless articles and community posts we've read and hours of videos we've watched.
-* **Week 2 - Produce solutions**: here we'll write "How might we?" statements and brainstorm rought feature ideas.
+* **Week 2 - Produce solutions**: here we'll write "How might we?" statements and brainstorm rough feature ideas.
 * **Week 3 - Voting and storyboard**: next we'll converge on our favorite ideas and try to sketch how these would look like in a storyboard - no need for UI designs here yet, it's all about making tangible our ideas.
 * **Week 4 - User tests**: finally, with an interactive prototype in hands, we'll test it with real people to get the best feedback possible.